Chrisolande/Chrisolande/README.md

 - 📫 How to reach me **olandechris@gmail.com**

-- ⚡ Fun fact **Your brain runs on gradient descent! 🧠⚡ While others take random steps, you optimize every move to converge toward the best solution—whether it's in math, machine learning, or life! 😆📊**
+- ⚡ Fun fact **Your brain runs on gradient descent! 🧠⚡ While others take random steps, you optimize every move to converge toward the best solution whether it's in math, machine learning, or life! 😆📊**

 <h3 align="left">Connect with me:</h3>
 <p align="left">